 The Maths — No Problem!
-Primary Series was assessed by the DfE’s expert panel, which judged that it alone met the core criteria for a high-quality textbook to support teaching for mastery.
+Primary Series was assessed by the DfE’s expert panel, which judged that it met the core criteria for a high-quality textbook to support teaching for mastery.
 As a result, the Maths — No Problem!
-Primary Series provides the first and only recommended textbook for schools on the mastery programme.
+Primary Series are recommended textbooks for schools on the mastery programme.

 Why Maths Mastery?